ConnorGray97/the_communal_kitchen/README.md

 - Enter your database name.

-- As your first collection name enter users.
+- Enter users.

-- Click the plus sign next to your new database name to add the collections recipes and categories.
+- Next to your new database name, click the plus sign to add the collections recipes and categories.

 - Insert the categories documents as shown in the [database design](#database-in-mongo-db)